Total Joint Replacement

 - Current damage to the joint is likely to worsen and become debilitating

 Arthritis and fractures are perhaps the most common reasons for joint damage that lead to this surgery.
+Your orthopedic surgeon is the best person to advise whether you are a good candidate for joint replacement surgery, whether total or partial.

 Post-op recovery will differ for each patient.
 You will be encouraged to begin using the new joint sooner rather than later after joint replacement surgery.
 It is almost guaranteed that you will require some form of physical therapy in order to adjust to the new joint and regain your strength and mobility in the area.